junkawahara/frontier/README.md

 In the adjacent list format, put indices of vertices which is adjacent to vertex i with space separators in line i.

-In the edge list format, put the number of vertices in the first line.
-We can omit the first line.
+In the edge list format, put the number of vertices in the first line (we can omit the first line).
 Then, put the source vertex index and the edge vertex index of each edge in the second or later line.